Armenia in the Eurovision Song Contest 2023

-Armenia was represented at the Eurovision Song Contest 2023 with the song "Future Lover", written and performed by Brunette.
+Armenia was represented at the Eurovision Song Contest 2023 with the song "Future Lover", written and performed by Elen Yeremyan under her stage name Brunette.
 The Armenian participating broadcaster, Public Television of Armenia (AMPTV), internally selected its entry for the contest.
 AMPTV announced Brunette on 1 February 2023, while the song "Future Lover" was presented to the public on 15 March 2023.

 Armenia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 11 May 2023.
 Performing during the show in position 2, "Future Lover" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 13 May.
 It was later revealed that Armenia placed sixth out of the 16 participating countries in the semi-final with 99 points.
 In the final, Armenia performed in position 17 and placed fourteenth out of the 26 participating countries, scoring 122 points, marking Armenia's highest placing in the Eurovision Song Contest since 2016.